astuyve/astuyve.github.io/_posts/2022-12-01-ajs-reinvent-recap.md

 I had never used Stackery for a production deployment, but given how complex some of my CloudFormation templates have been - I think I probably should have.
 Stackery was SaaS product that helped you build Serverless applications with a simple drag and drop interface.

 Stackery was acqui-hired by AWS in 2021, and the product was shut down.
-It seems that some of those innovations and influences have been rolled into a new feature called Application Composer, and the UX actually looks; really really good.
+It seems that some of those innovations and influences have been rolled into a new feature called Application Composer, and the UX seems surprisingly polished.

-AWS is infamous for building really reliable, scalable infrastructure tools with a clunky developer experience.
+AWS is infamous for building reliable, scalable infrastructure tools with a clunky developer experience.
 But from the videos I've seen so far, Application Composer looks excellent.
 I haven't played with it yet, but I'm looking forward to it.

 <span class="image fit"><a href ="/assets/images/composer.png" target="_blank"><img src="/assets/images/composer.png" alt ="Application Composer - image from AWS Blog"></a></span>